 "Strategic decision makers see adoption of blogs in the consumer world and they see the chaos that goes on," said G. Oliver Young, a Forrester analyst.
 "They see the flame wars and so forth, and they question the validity of its business value."

 But the main stumbling point on blogs, Young said, is that the business return isn't as revolutionary as most people expect.
 "A lot of companies look at blogs and think, 'Boy it should be doing a heck of a lot more for us.'
-It provides incremental
+It provides incremental value, but not revolutionary value."

 For South Australia based Savings & Loans Credit Union (SLCU), the decision to start blogging a year ago was a conscious effort to explore a new avenue of customer outreach.
 CEO Greg Connor has regularly used the company's blog, at http://savingsloans.typepad.com, to convey information about new company offers, policies, and market news.